 What is a carrier oil?

 A carrier oil is usually a plant-based oil extracted from a nut or a seed used to moisturise and heal the skin.
-It can be used
+Used alone

-alone or blended with other oils to find just the right consistency for your skin type.
-High quality essential oils are often added
+or blended with other oils to find the right consistency for your skin type.
+High-quality essential oils add specific

-These oils are really healthy for your skin and hair providing long periods of moisturisation and hydration inhibiting the
+These oils are healthy for your skin and hair.
+Long periods of moisturisation and hydration reduce signs of

-You are seeking a cleanser that glides over the surface of your skin smoothly.
-A cleanser that is quick
+You are seeking a cleanser that glides over the surface of your skin.
+A cleanser that is quick-absorbing,

-Castor oil based on your skin type, the amount of this marvelous oil you use, differs.
+Castor oil based on your skin type, the amount of this marvellous oil you use differs.
 But it is an

 excellent choice of carrier oil throughout the summer.